-- 1. Some of the deadlines for submission of materials to the ABOG office have changed for the 2015 tests, and the new dates are listed in this Bulletin.
+- 1. Some of the deadlines for submission of materials to the ABOG office have changed for the 2016 tests, and the new dates are listed in this Bulletin.
 It is the candidate's responsibility to be aware of these changes. - 2.
-All correspondence with ABOG should be sent by a service that has tracking capability. - 3.
+All correspondence with ABOG should be sent by a service that has tracking capability.
+(The USPS does not guarantee delivery dates.) - 3.
 All fees must be paid by credit card through the ABOG website (www.abog.org) and are payable in US Dollars only. - 4.
 Deadlines are based on receipt of the information in the ABOG office.
 It is the candidate's responsibility to meet all deadlines.
 ABOG is not responsible to notify a candidate of impending deadlines.
 (The USPS does not guarantee on-time delivery.
 It is suggested that it not be used for materials that must meet a deadline.) - 5.
 It is the responsibility of each candidate to be aware of the current requirements for certification as an ABOG subspecialist.
 ABOG does not assume responsibility for notifying a candidate of changing requirements for admissibility to any examination or pending loss of eligibility.
 Candidates must meet the requirements published in the MFM Subspecialty Bulletin for the year in which they are to take an examination. - 6.
 Subspecialty certification is time-limited.
 Each subspecialty Diplomate must enter the subspecialty Maintenance of Certification (MOC) program in January following successful certification and must also successfully complete each year's MOC assignments to maintain certification. - 7.
-For fellows starting their fellowship in 2013 or later, their thesis must have been published or in press to be considered by the Division. - 8.
 Candidates should be familiar with the material under the "Policies" tab on the ABOG home page.